 Getting Started with Raising Chickens

 First, you need to decide why you want to raise chickens for.
 Do you want eggs?
 Meat?
 Both?
 It’s also perfectly fine if you just want chickens as pets!
 Once you know why you want chickens, then you should do your research on what kind or kinds of chickens you want.
 Different breeds are for different purposes.

 Heritage breeds breed “true”, which means that the traits (size, color, egg color, etc.) of the chicken carry on to her chicks, and her chicks’ chicks, and her chicks’ chicks’ chicks.
 Of course this is only if you breed your chicken to a rooster of the same heritage breed.
 Examples of heritage breeds are Orpington, Rhode Island Red, and Barred Rock.
 If you want to know more about heritage chickens, this is a great article by The Frugal Chicken.

 Hybrid chickens are a newer development.
 These breeds have been developed since 1950 through the result of cross breeding different heritage breeds into a new breed that has the desired characteristics that the breeder was looking for.
 Most of these hybrids are known for their stellar egg production, but some hybrids are for meat production.

-Please note: these are not the same as “barnyard mixes”, which are really just mutts.
+Please note: hybrids are not the same as “barnyard mixes”, which are really just mutts.
 Hybrids are a specific breed that breeders have selectively developed for their particular qualities.
 Egg-laying hybrids can lay over 280 eggs per year, but for a shorter period than the heritage breeds.

 Most hybrids are done laying by the time they are 3 years old.
 They are also usually cheaper, which makes them a good choice for beginners wanting lots of eggs from their chickens.
 Examples of hybrid laying chickens are Golden Comet, ISA Brown, and Red Sex-Link.
 Hybrid meat chickens include Cornish Cross and Red Ranger.